logmatic/logmatic-python/README.md

 ## Stream log straight to Logmatic.io

-The LogmaticHandler can be coupled to the LogmaticFormatter as follow:
+The LogmaticHandler can be coupled to the JsonFormatter as follow:

 ```python
 import logmatic